Curriculum

-Graduation from the Distance Education Program requires satisfactory completion of a series of four requirements.
+Graduation from the Distance Education Program requires satisfactory completion of a series of all academic requirements.

 First Year Studies